digiaonline/react-boilerplate/docs/01-coding-conventions.md

 ## Arrow functions

-Use [arrow functions](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions) instead of traditional functions wherever possible.
+Use [arrow functions](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions) instead of traditional functions because they share the same lexical **this** (or scope) with the surrounding code, which is desirable in most cases.

 ### Class methods

-Arrow functions are especially useful in class methods, because arrow functions share the same lexical **this** (or scope) with the surrounding code, so no binding is required.
+Arrow functions are especially useful as class methods, because you do not need to bind every method to the scope separately.

 **Do**